centau/ecr/docs/tuts/crashcourse.md

 `Registry:track()` will track changes for the first component specified, while ensuring the entity also has all other components specified at the time of iteration.

-As the observer has the same interface as views, you can also use `:exclude()` which follow the same rules.
+You can also use `:exclude()` which follow the same rules as views.

 ## Multithreading